markirch/sat-modulo-symmetries/docs/index.md

 # SAT Modulo Symmetries

 SAT Modulo Symmetries (SMS) is a framework and software package for isomorph-free generation and enumeration of graphs under constraints.
-Constraints for SMS can be specified declaratively, in propositional logic, and solved using specially adapted [SAT solvers](https://en.wikipedia.org/wiki/SAT_solver).
+Constraints for SMS can be specified declaratively, in propositional logic ([DIMACS](https://jix.github.io/varisat/manual/0.2.0/formats/dimacs.html)), and solved using specially adapted [SAT solvers](https://en.wikipedia.org/wiki/SAT_solver).
-Often, complex graph generation scenarios are easier to implement and faster solved with SMS than with other tools, thanks to the convenience of the input language and the sophistication of the SAT solver.
+With SMS, you can easily implement and solve complex graph constraints thanks to the combination of a flexible input language and a powerful SAT solver.

 SMS contains:

 - the enhanced solvers `smsg` and `smsd`, based on the award-winning SAT solver [CaDiCaL](https://github.com/arminbiere/cadical), which are the engine that generates undirected and directed graphs modulo isomorphisms;
-- the C++ libraries `libsms.a` and `libsmsdir.a`, which provide the same capabilities;
+- C++ SMS libraries (`libsms_static.a`, `libsmsdir_static.a`, `libsms.so`, `libsmsdir.so`);
-- the Python library PySMS, which contains a collection of pre-defined constraints and an interface to start building your own graph generation scripts;
+- the Python library `PySMS`, which contains a collection of pre-defined constraints and an interface to start building your own graph generation scripts;
 - a collection of examples and applications;
 - a 2QBF solver for modeling graphs with coNP properties.